 Love is different things for different people.

 What role does love play in a marriage?

-I think it is important to have those feelings when you get into a marriage because they provide you motivation to gravitate towards that person.
-And if you are feeling intensely for a person and you feel that you are in love, then there is a strong need to form a relation.
-But soon after a couple starts living together (not just in marriages but also in live-in) that’s when the ideas of commitment and negotiation really take over.
+I think it is important to have those feelings when you get into a marriage because they motivate you to gravitate towards that person.
+And if you are feeling intensely for a person and you feel that you are in love, then there is a strong need to form a relationship.
+But soon after a couple starts living together (not just in marriages but also in live-in) that’s when the ideas of commitment and negotiation take over.
 Especially in a marriage – when you have the in-laws telling you this and that and you have additional responsibilities.
 So always keep the door of communication and negotiation open – rather than walking away, thinking it is not working.
 One must keep hope and commitment alive.

 If one person has given up or walked away or has locked up his or her mind and is more interested in something else – may have found someone else or may have taken the spiritual path – so they want to walk away and there is no coming back.
-In those situations, for me the guiding fact is to see what will help in keeping the person’s well being.
+In those situations, for me, the guiding fact is to see what will help in keeping the person’s well being.

 There was this case, in which the couple had known each other for quite many years before they got married, but soon after marriage, there were so many stress points, including very active rejections from the family.
 This gets aggravated because you can’t completely sever ties with your parents.
 Then some other communication problem started.
 And then one partner is not likely to change at all.
 And there is hardly any sex happening.
 In such cases, I’m quite okay with the fact that they should move away.
 But for some reason, they aren’t moving away.
 They have decided not to have a child.
 And both of them have had extramarital flings.
 But I think it is partly related to the old association that they have been together for so long.